 The deadline for payment of property taxes is December 31st of each year.

 Discounts For Early Payment Of Taxes (Municipal Taxes Only)

 - 5% discount on any payments made January to June 30th

 - 0% discount on any payments made July to December

 Discounts will only be given on the current year’s tax levy.
 All outstanding arrears must be paid before discounts are allowed.
 There are no discounts allowed on local improvement tax levies, or any other amounts that have been added to taxes.

 A penalty of 15% will be applied on January 1st to all outstanding account balances.
-Arrears may be subject to tax enforcement proceedings.
+Arrears may be subject to tax enforcement proceedings and further added costs.